SethBoyd/SimpleTags/README.md

 1. Ensure my domain is actived and deployed
 2. Ensure path is activated
 3. Install using the deploy to salesforce link
-4. Assign the Tag_User, Tag_Viewer and Tag_ManagerPermissions Set to relevant users
+4. Assign the Tag_User, Tag_Viewer and Tag_Manager Permissions Set to relevant users
 5. Start configuration

 ## Part 2: Configuration